 5PM: Ha, I haven’t heard that take before.
 Two seasons, that would be incredible.

-5PM: Right, well college is a big problem in and of itself in this regard, is that right?
+5PM: Right, well college is a big problem in and of itself in this regard, correct?

-5PM: That’s another point I haven’t heard discussed before.
+5PM: That’s another point I don’t hear discussed often enough.
 Usually when it comes to college’s influence on the international styles it’s from a technical aspect.
 But you just intimated that college wrestling beats you up.

 JB: Yeah it does, it definitely does.